VinceZK/authorization/README.md

 # Authorization
-Inspired by SAP authorization check, it is a object oriented authorization framework.
+Inspired by SAP's authorization check, node-authorization is an object-oriented authorization framework.
-Unlike others, it allows end-users rather than developers to define authorizations.
+It allows end-users rather than developers to define authorizations.

 In real use cases, control which views/APIs can be called or not is far more enough.
-We usually require different users have different permissions on different objects, rather than on different roles or activities.
+We require different users have different permissions on different business objects, rather than simply building relationships between user and activities.
 For example, user A can edit blogs with tag "DB", while user B can add blogs with tag 'JS'.
 As the tags are growing, it is impossible for developers to change the codes to adapt new tags.
 Instead, you should let the end-users to do the authorization definitions and assignments.